wbamberg/idl-reference/docs/nsISAXMutableAttributes.md

 to see if the attribute is already in the list: that is
 the responsibility of the application.

-@param uri The Namespace URI, or the empty string if
-       none is available or Namespace processing is not
-       being performed.
-@param localName The local name, or the empty string if
-       Namespace processing is not being performed.
-@param qName The qualified (prefixed) name, or the empty string
-       if qualified names are not available.
-@param type The attribute type as a string.
-@param value The attribute value.

 #### Parameters ####